 Our Commitment to Data Privacy

-Capium believes in and is fully committed to respecting the privacy of you our customer.
+Capium is fully committed to respecting the privacy of you our customer.
 The personal data you share with us is given on trust and is a privilege we take seriously.
 As such we are committed to compliance with the General Data Protection Regulation (GDPR), which comes into effect May 25, 2018.
 The regulation contains the most significant changes to European data privacy legislation in the last 20 years, and we have been working hard to ensure that we are evolving with these developments.

 What We Are Doing